SAMGETUB/SAMGETUB/README.md

-# Erwin Samuel Coq | Computer Science Student

 ## Hi there!

-I'm [Erwin Samuel Coq](http://linkedin.com/in/erwin-coq-aaba722ba), a Computer Science student interested in AI, software engineering and machine learning..
+I'm [Samuel Coq](http://linkedin.com/in/erwin-coq-aaba722ba), a Computer Science student interested in AI, software engineering and machine learning..

 In my free time, I play soccer, work out at the gym and stay active in my faith community.
 I'm a first-generation college student and co-founder of a nonprofit focused on expanding access to technology in Haiti.